Minister and No 10 aide face accusations of sexual misconduct

 She complained and raised it again when the man was due to get a top job in No 10, but “nothing happened”.

-On allegations that a No 10 aide groped a different woman, the spokesperson said: “All prospective government employees are subject to necessary checks and vetting.
+On allegations that a No 10 aide groped a different woman, the spokesman said: “All prospective government employees are subject to necessary checks and vetting.
 We do not comment on individuals.”

-A Conservative spokesperson told Sky News the party had an “established code of conduct and complaints procedure where people can report complaints in confidence”.
+A Conservative spokesman told Sky News the party has an “established code of conduct and complaints procedure where people can report complaints in confidence”.

 “We take any complaint seriously,” they added.